 One of our products, MVP(TM), contains country mallow, a plant that contains an ephedra.
 Products containing ephedrine have been the subject of adverse publicity in the United States and other countries relating to alleged harmful effects, including the deaths of several individuals.
 The Food and Drug Administration is proposing regulations that, if adopted, would subject MVP(TM) to its labeling requirements and possibly require it to be reformulated.
 Any negative publicity or product liability claims that stem from this product could hurt our business.
 Moreover, depending on claims made for MVP(TM), the Food and Drug Administration could regulate it as a drug, thus requiring product approval prior to marketing.
-In addition, certain states, including Texas and Nebraska, have begun to regulate products containing ephedrine, including labeling requirements.
 Our sales of MVP(TM) were \$3.8 million, \$5.5 million, \$5.9 million and \$4.9 million in 1995, 1996, 1997 and 1998, respectively.